Dreams for the Future Kulbanepark

-This project actually consists of two steps where the first one became a frontrunner for the second.
-They are both concerned with developing the Kulbane district in Valby together with students from Lykkebo School but have different outcomes.
+This project consists of two steps, both concerned with developing the Kulbane district, together with students from Lykkebo School.

-In autumn 2016 arki_lab put Kulbane’s future on the agenda, in collaboration with teachers and students from Lykkebo School in Copenhagen.
-The project focused on creating awareness of the future developments in Kulbane Park among students, giving them a voice in the development of this local public space.
+In autumn 2016 arki_lab worked on developing the future Kulbane Park, in collaboration with teachers and students from Lykkebo School.
+The project focused on creating awareness of the future development among students, giving them a voice in the future of this local public space.

-Throughout the design week students engaged in practical design processes and were a part of building different installations.
-It was arki_lab’s role to design the installations in a way that reflected the students ideas and wishes.
-At the same time, it was important to have an overall common thread, relating different installations to each other.
-The installations helped mark the start of the Area Renewal’s development and give citizens a sense that change is on the horizon.
+Throughout the design week students engaged in practical design processes by building different installations.
+Then we interpreted their ideas and wishes into final design installations.
+At the same time, it was important to have an overall common thread between different installations.
+The installations helped mark the start of the Area Renewal’s development and gave citizens a sense that change is on the horizon.